Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Leadership and hierarchy

 The leader of the church is the President of the Church, and church members regard him as a prophet, seer, and revelator.
 He is often referred to by members of the church as "the Prophet" because the president is thought to hold the same divine calling as biblical prophets.
 The president's responsibility is primarily over the church as a whole.
 Church members believe his stewardship also extends to all humanity as the Lord's chosen mouthpiece.
 He is entitled to guide the church through revelation, acting as God's spokesman.
-After the death of church president, Thomas S. Monson, on January 2, 2018, Russell M. Nelson was sustained and set apart as the current president on January 14, 2018.
+After the death of church president, Russell M Nelson in September 2025.
+Dallin H. Oaks was sustained as the current President of the Church.

 The First Presidency, the Quorum of the Twelve Apostles, the Presiding Bishopric and the First and Second Quorums of the Seventy are all referred to as general authorities because they direct the work of the entire church throughout the world.
 The members of the First Presidency and the Quorum of the Twelve Apostles are accepted by the church as prophets, seers, and revelators.
 All apostles serve in their positions until death; other general authorities are released from their service.

 Other church authorities are referred to as "area authorities" and "local authorities" and include all other Quorums of the Seventy, mission presidents, temple presidents, stake presidents, bishops, and other priesthood quorum presidents.

 The church has no salaried ministry; however, some general authorities receive stipends from the church, as needed, using income from church-owned investments.
 All local and area authorities are unpaid and continue in their normal occupations while serving in leadership positions.

 Although the church had a paid local clergy in the 1800s, local and regional priesthood leaders currently serve as volunteers.
 Non-clerical church employees, general authorities (who serve life or five-year terms), and mission presidents are paid a stipend from church funds and provided other benefits.
 A general missionary fund covers the basic living expenses of single Mormon missionaries.
 Missionaries and their families are asked to contribute to this fund, and in the United States the missionary's congregation of origin is ultimately responsible to satisfy the monthly obligation to the general fund.
 Members volunteer general custodial work for local church facilities.